kirillsemyonkin/ctf-grsu-new-year-2024/osint/telephone-146/README.md

 2. Navigate to the [accommodation](https://npbp.by/eng/residence/).

-3. After brute-forcing the flag with all hotels, the needed one was the [Zharkovschina](https://npbp.by/eng/residence/gk-zharkovschina/).
+3. After brute-forcing the flag with all hotels, the required one was the [Zharkovschina](https://npbp.by/eng/residence/gk-zharkovschina/).

 Flag: